maximofn/maximofn/README.md

 The last one was the agent behind an inspection assistant for **Spain's national grid operator**.
 Millions of high-voltage pylon photos with their defects, which technicians had to review tower by tower.
 Now they query by region and defect type, and repair crews get prioritised from that.

-I redesigned it from single intent-to-tool routing into a **multi-step ReAct loop over ~10 tools**, added multi-provider failover, guardrails, step limits, prompt caching and per-user memory, and introduced **LangSmith tracing** — which turned "it doesn't fail for me" into failures we could reproduce exactly, in seconds instead of weeks.
+I redesigned it from single intent-to-tool routing into a **multi-step ReAct loop over ~10 tools**, added multi-provider failover, guardrails, step limits, prompt caching and per-user memory, and introduced **LangSmith tracing**, which turned "it doesn't fail for me" into failures we could reproduce exactly, in seconds instead of weeks.

 Before agents, a decade in **computer vision and embedded systems**: perception stacks running on NVIDIA AGX Orin, UAV platforms, PCB and firmware design.
-That combination — agents plus knowing what it takes to run on real hardware — is where I'm most useful.
+That combination, agents plus knowing what it takes to run on real hardware, is where I'm most useful.

 ## GitHub Activity